 - Paint your base coat on VERY lightly.
 It doesn’t matter if it looks patchy - this is like your primer coat, so the lighter the better.

-- Wait for paint to dry sufficiently between coat - if you rush this step the paint will pull.
+- Wait for paint to dry sufficiently between coats - this will take about 30-40 minutes.

 - Apply two to three light coats until you have achieved desired coverage.